jakubnabrdalik/gitkurwa/README.md

     git find <FILE>

 ###### Kasuje wszystkie brancze które były zmerdzowane do mastera.
 Wszystkie pozostałe zostawia w spokoju, o ile nie odpalasz tego na OSX !
-    #on osx xargs does not have -r argument, so it fail.
+    #on osx xargs does not have -r argument, so it fail
     #If you remove -r, it will run at least once, making this not safe operation
     git cleanup